-- Understand what's covered in your home insurance policy.
+- Understand what your home insurance policy covers.

 Your insurance company will care about what CAUSED the damage. (also known as the peril).
-Was the damage caused by an appliance?
-Bursting pipe?
-Wind?
-Hurricane?
-The cause of damage will be a major factor to determine if your claim is paid out by your insurance company.
+Did an appliance cause the accident?
+Was it caused by wind or a storm?
+The cause of loss will be a significant factor to determine if your claim is paid out by your insurance company.
 You can see what perils are commonly covered by home insurance in our learning center.

 The cause of the damage can also determine what deductible you will be responsible for paying in this specific claim.
-Home insurance policies have been known to have high wind/hail deductibles or high hurricane deductibles.
-Also, know the details of your policy on:
+Home insurance policies commonly have high wind/hail deductibles or high hurricane deductibles.
+Also, know the details of your plan on: